 This makes it easy to catch any fraudulent charges.
 And in cases of loss or theft, you can lock your device with Find My Device, which also allows you to change the password and delete your personal information.

 Apple Pay is Apple’s mobile payment app, meaning it won’t work on Android devices.
 You need an iPhone 6 or newer model or an Apple Watch to use Apple Pay.

-Both Apple Pay and Android Pay use NFC (near field communication) technology to process transactions.
-To pay for something via Android Pay or Apple Pay, you hover (or “tap”) your phone above the NFC-enabled payments reader while your finger is on the home button (the “Touch ID” button in the case of Apple Pay) The payment is then triggered automatically.
-You can use both Android Pay and Apple Pay to make online payments within apps.
+Both Apple Pay and Google Pay use NFC (near field communication) technology to process transactions.
+To pay for something via Google Pay you hover (or “tap”) your Android phone above the NFC-enabled payments reader while your finger is on the home button.
+With Apple Pay this is done via the “Touch ID” button on iPhones, or is triggered via “Face ID” on other iPhone models.
+The payment is then triggered automatically.
+You can use both Google Pay and Apple Pay to make online payments within apps.

 Samsung Pay works on newer versions of Samsung Galaxy devices.
 Samsung Pay also works on NFC contactless readers.
 As opposed to Google Pay and Apple Pay, to trigger an NFC contactless payment with Samsung Pay, you swipe up from the home screen.
 At this point, you can’t use Samsung Pay to make online payments within apps.